momer93/momer93.github.io/_projects/1_project.md

     Interviewing owners and workers from various steel fabrication microenterprises in Oman.
 </div>

 When asked about the need for more automated machines, they often complained about the lack of space because they imagined CNC or automated machine tools must be really big as industrial machines normally are.
 Most small shops had 2-3 workers and none of the workshops observed had any CNC machine tools.
 Those that did possess machine tools, these were usually manual lathes that were often purchased used.
 None of them carried out precision work, so they usually produced structural (car park shades, warehouses etc) and non structural items (gates, staircases, railings, furniture etc.) None of them had access to CNC machine tools and had no idea about CAD or CAM.
+A few pictures of such open air workshops below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/gc2.jpg" title="Interviews_1" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/gc14.jpg" title="Workshop_1" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/gc3.jpg" title="Interviews_2" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/gc15.jpg" title="Workshop_2" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/gc4.jpg" title="Interviews_2" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/gc16.jpg" title="Workshop_3" class="img-fluid rounded z-depth-1" %}
 </div>
 </div>
 <div class="caption">
-    Interviewing owners and workers from various steel fabrication microenterprises in Oman.
+    Pictures of some steel fabrication workshops in Oman
 </div>

 As a next step various manufacturing processes within such workshops were observed to determine possible processes that could be automated.
 Gas cutting was chosen due to its potential for increased efficiency and productivity for the users.
 From the interviews it was revealed that due to the lack of space, users would prefer something that could be easily stowed away when not needed and most importantly they needed their the machine to be as cheap as possible.
 Many estimated that they would be able to afford the machine if it were to cost between 500 and 800 USD.
 Bigger shops that had more employees and access to bigger jobs had a higher budget of about 1500-2000 USD.Next functional requirements were derived depending on the surveyed local resources from local shops such as available raw materials and other mechanical and electronic components.